 - Get her water and refill her cup or get her ice chips.

-- If she is able to eat snacks during labor, offer her snacks to help with her energy.
+- If she can eat snacks during labor, offer her snacks to help with her energy.
 Better yet, feed it to her if she is tired.
 Some ideas are:

 - fresh fruit